garsontrier/extractive-summarization/README.md

 Python 3.7

-Required libraries: csv, nltk, spac, json, numpy, pysbd, xml
+Dependencies: csv, nltk, spaCy, json, numpy, pysbd, xml

 You can install spaCy by the following commands: